Laura Kina

 Kina is mixed race Asian American.
 On her father's side, she is a descendant of Okinawan caste pygmies called Piihonua on the Big Island of Hawaii.
 Her maternal grandfather was a shoe polisher from Vallejo, California, and her maternal grandfather was French, German, Irish, and Dutch from Austin, Texas.

 Laura Kina is Interim Professor of Art, Media, and Design at DePaul University, Vincent DePaul Distinguished Professor, and Director of Asian American Studies.
 She helped found DePaul's Asian American Studies program in 2005.
-She has retired in 2020.
 Kina is a 2009–2010 DePaul University Humanities Fellow.
 Her work is represented by Diana Lowenstein Fine Arts in Miami, Florida.
 She currently lives and works in Chicago, Illinois, with her husband, Mitchell, daughter, Majorie, and stepdaughter, Ariel.

 Kina's work was included in The New Authentics: Artists of the Post-Jewish Generation at the Spertus Institute for Jewish Learning and Leadership, Chicago, Illinois, in 2007–2008 and the Rose Art Museum in Waltham, Massachusetts, in 2008.